Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: HERMES: Hybrid sensing for EmeRgency ManagEment System

-We rely on a Recurrent Convolutional Neural Network (RCNN), combined with max pooling and based on pre-trained word embeddings~\cite{mikolov2013distributed}, as proposed in~\cite{lai2015recurrent}.
 For training and testing our model, we leverage CrisisNLP\footnote{\url{http://crisisnlp.qcri.org/lrec2016/lrec2016.html}}, an open source repository including annotated datasets of tweets related to various types of crises~\cite{imran2016twitter}.
+The provided annotations allow to label those tweets according to the binary class \emph{relevant/not relevant}, suitable for the \emph{message filtering} task.
 We assemble a single dataset by mixing up all the available, earthquake-related, annotated datasets, and we obtain training ($64\%$), validation ($16\%$) and test ($20\%$) sets by applying a stratified sampling over the target class.
-The same repository includes also the \emph{Word2vec} embeddings, trained using crisis-related tweets, that we use in our framework.
-For the message filtering task (\textit{step 2} of Figure~\ref{fig:system}), our model obtains an $AUC = 0.87$ (Area Under the ROC Curve), in line with the state-of-the-art~\cite{nguyen2017robust}.
+The same repository includes also the \emph{Word2Vec} embeddings, trained using crisis-related tweets, that we use in our framework.
+For the \emph{message filtering} task (\textit{step 2} of Figure~\ref{fig:system}), our model obtains an $AUC = 0.87$ (Area Under the ROC Curve), in line with the state-of-the-art~\cite{nguyen2017robust}.
 Messages classified as irrelevant are discarded and not used for further analysis.
+Hence, this classifier enables HERMES to retain only messages actually pertinent to the monitored earthquake for further analysis.

-The same approach used for filtering messages is also adopted to train a damage assessment classifier (\textit{step 6} of Figure~\ref{fig:system}).
+The same approach used for filtering messages is also adopted to train a \emph{damage assessment} classifier (\textit{step 6} of Figure~\ref{fig:system}).
+This time, we label the tweets according to the target class \emph{presence/absence} of damage information.
 The classifier is able to detect messages that convey information about the presence of damage to people or infrastructures, reporting a state-of-the-art $AUC = 0.89$.
+Thanks to this model, HERMES can provide EOC personnel with fine-grained information about damages, and it can assess the earthquake impact.